-The session began with a presentation from Rafael who discussed in detail the evolution of his installation.
-The underlining concept came from the mathematician Charles Babbage’s (1791-1871) whose fascination of harnessing air as a medium of communication foresaw wireless communication many years ahead of its inception, i.e. the ability to recall voices or memories long after the end of their physical presence.
-As with many of Rafael’s installations audience interaction plays an essential part acting as a medium to extract thoughts and memories that question the human condition.
-The installation acts as a platform to allow people to openly express opinions in a collective environment as a production of space within a social morphological construct.
+The session began with a presentation by the artist Rafael Lorenza-Hemmer, were he described the evolution of his installation Atmospheric Memory.
+The installation is theoretically underpinned by Charles Babbage’s (1791-1871) fascination of harnessing air as a medium of communication i.e. the ability to recall voices or memories long after the end of their physical presence.
+As with many of Rafael’s installations, the audience plays a pivotal role to use their thoughts and memories in order to question the human condition.
+The installation acts as a platform to allow the audience to express their opinions in a collective environment; a production of space within a social morphological construct.

-Attending the session was also a great opportunity to interactive and discuss with fellow participants in how technological innovations are reshaping our world.
-It was refreshing and inspiring to discuss a paradigm that stems from the 90’s net art and cyber cultures to emergence of smart cities, VR and AI technologies.
+The conference provided a great opportunity to interactive and discuss with fellow participants in how technological innovations are reshaping our world.
+It was refreshing and inspiring to discuss a paradigm that stems from the 90’s net art and cyber cultures to the more recent emergence of smart cities, VR and AI technologies.

-This particular FutureSession allowed artists to share, discuss and devise solutions in order to raise awareness to the concerns of environmental change.
-It was a refreshing experience to be with like-minded people who are willing to resist propaganda and avoid the seduction of rhetorical politics by actively questioning the paradox of communication.
+The FutureSession allowed artists to share, discuss and devise solutions in order to raise awareness to the concerns of environmental change.
+Spending the day in conversation with the participants and audience was a refreshing experience.
+Fantastic to meet people willing to resist propaganda and avoid the seduction of rhetorical politics by actively questioning the paradox of communication.

 Dr. Mark Pilkington